 “But there are some of you that do not believe.”
 For Jesus knew from the first who those were that did not believe, and who it was that would betray him.”

 Now this is interesting.
-Of course the disciples who deserted him did not believe.
+Of course, the disciples who deserted him did not believe.
 That is why they deserted him.
 But notice how Jesus singles out one in particular who did not believe – one who would betray him, i.e. Judas Iscariot.
 People often wonder what happened to Judas.
 Why or when did he lose his faith?
 He lost his faith at Capernaum about a year before he betrayed him.
 And why did he lose his faith?
-Like the rest of the disciples who no longer followed him, it was because he rejected doctrine taught by Jesus that a person must “eat his flesh and drink his blood” in order to be saved.
+The disciples who ceased following him did so because they rejected Jesus’ teaching that salvation required “eating his flesh and drinking his blood.”
 This was the crisis point for Judas.
-He could not accept the Eucharistic teaching of Jesus which ultimately lead to his eternal perdition.
+He could not accept the Eucharistic teaching of Jesus which ultimately led to his eternal perdition.

 Peter versus Judas

 In Jesus’ discourse in John 6, he lays out the requirement for salvation – eating his flesh and drinking his blood.
-In order to illustrate this point, the Gospel writer John includes two examples.
+To illustrate this point, the Gospel writer John includes two examples.
 First of all, we have Peter who clung to the words of Jesus as the very words of life itself, even though he may have not understood them fully.
-And tragically, we have the example of Judas who rejected Jesus’ teaching on the Eucharist and and as a result “had no life within himself.”
+Tragically, we have the example of Judas who rejected Jesus’ teaching in the Eucharist and as a result “had no life within himself.”

 Many Christians view the sacrament of the bread and wine as a blessing.
-But how many have thought of it as the dividing line among humanity, the demarcation of two types of people – those who recognize the body and blood of Jesus as such, partake of it, and are saved and those who don’t?
+But how many have thought of it as the dividing line among humanity?
+Does the demarcation distinguish between those who acknowledge and partake in the body and blood of Jesus for salvation and those who don’t?

-The Catholic doctrine of the Eucharist is not just another nice doctrine of the Catholic Church, but absolutely necessary for salvation.
+The Catholic doctrine of the Eucharist is not just another nice doctrine of the Catholic Church, but necessary for salvation.
 Tragically though, a Pew survey in 2019 stated that the majority of Catholics did not believe that the body of blood of Christ were the actual body and blood of Christ.
-If this is true, then how did such unbelief take root in those, among all people, who are supposed to believe in the real presence of Christ in the bread and wine?
+If true, how do those who suppose to believe in Christ’s real presence in the bread and wine foster such unbelief?
 This is a topic for another blog post.

 So unlike Joseph who gave the people bread for life, Jesus is the bread of life.
 This was a point of separation for many of Jesus’s disciples.
-After he made clear that he was speaking literally, most of them left.
-Of course, the Church came to realize that Jesus did not mean to imply that we engage in cannibalism in order to be saved.
-It is through the miracle of transubstantiation that the elements of bread and wine become literally transformed into the body and blood of Christ.
+After he made it clear that he was speaking literally, most of them left.
+Certainly, the Church realized that Jesus did not intend to suggest salvation through cannibalism.
+It is through the miracle of transubstantiation that the elements of bread and wine become transformed into the body and blood of Christ.

-The Church borrowed from Aristotle in order to explain how this could be.
+The church borrowed from Aristotle to explain how this could be.
 Aristotle talked about “substance” and “accidents.”
-The substance is the essence of something that makes a thing what it is.
+The substance is the essence of something that makes it what it is.
 It is what makes a dog a dog.
-The accidents are the changeable elements of a thing – those things that change without altering the essence.
-For example, when a dog grows old and gets gray hair, it is still a dog.
+Accidents are the changeable elements of a thing—those things that change without altering their essence.
+For example, when a dog grows old and gets grey hair, it is still a dog.

 With the eucharist, the accidents of the bread and wine stay the same while the substance changes.

 We now come full circle to the Christmas story.
-It is no random event that Jesus was born in Bethlehem, the house of bread, and that he was laid in a feeding trough, for he came into the world in order to be the bread of the world.
-In our modern world beset by spiritual famine, the only answer that will bring true nourishment to our souls, true satisfaction and fulfilment, is the partaking of the body and blood of Jesus.
+Jesus wasn’t randomly born in Bethlehem, the house of bread.
+He came to be the world’s bread, placed in a feeding trough intentionally.
+In our modern world beset by spiritual famine, the only answer that will bring true nourishment to our souls, true satisfaction and fulfillment, is the partaking of the body and blood of Jesus.
 Everything else, no matter how noble, only leads to more restlessness.
-The world keeps running from one thing to another to find the solace that can only be found in the true bread from heaven.
+People continuously seek solace by running from one thing to another, yet true comfort lies only in the heavenly bread.
 This is the message of Christmas.

 St. Cyril of Jerusalem, 5th century said: